 Learning About Debt Consolidation

-Luckily, there are several solutions to choose from and two of the simpler, safer choices involve debt consolidation, which is the process of paying off multiple outstanding debts using one swift action.
+Luckily, there are several solutions in Richmond to choose from and two of the simpler, safer choices involve debt consolidation, which is the process of paying off multiple outstanding debts using one swift action.

-The first tactic is to apply for a debt consolidation loan.
+The first tactic is to apply for a debt consolidation loan in Richmond.
 If you have decent credit and a relatively strong income, you can do this through your bank or credit union, where lending standards tend to be more strict.
-If you don’t have good credit or a high income, you can still get approved with a private, alternative, and bad credit lender.
+If you don’t have good credit or a high income, you can still get approved with a private, alternative, and bad credit lender in Richmond.

-If you don’t qualify for or don’t want to take on a loan of this caliber, it might be a better idea to seek professional credit counselling.
+If you don’t qualify for or don’t want to take on a loan of this caliber, it might be a better idea to seek professional credit counselling in Richmond.
 There, you can get set up with a certified counsellor who will help you enter a debt consolidation program, which has the same goal but a slightly different payment system.

 Like a debt consolidation loan, you would be agreeing to pay off your outstanding debts through a series of installments.
 However, in this case, your counsellor will reach out to your creditors on your behalf and negotiate the deal, sparing you from having to take on any more credit debt.
 Instead of having a loan with an interest rate, you’ll make payments to your counsellor, who will send them directly to your creditors.

 One of the only potential drawbacks here is that some credit counselling agencies will charge you a flat fee once the program is complete, meaning you’ll again have two types of payments to make.
 Additionally, your creditors aren’t legally required to accept the deal, so you may have to search for another solution in Richmond if things don’t work out.